 Usually, manual release recliners come with a release lever and rely on your body weight and motion to determine what reclining position you’d like.

-On the other hand, an electric or power reclining chair allows you to recline to specific or unlimited positions with the push of a button.
+On the other hand, electric or power reclining chairs allow you to recline to specific or unlimited positions with the push of a button.

 So, which is better?
 It depends on your preferences.